apache/spark/docs/logging-monitoring/logging-tasks.rst

 See :doc:`../modules_management` for details on how Python and Airflow manage modules.

-Before you begin
-''''''''''''''''

-Remote logging uses an existing Airflow connection to read or write logs.
-If you don't have a connection properly setup, this process will fail.

 .. _write-logs-amazon-s3:

 Writing Logs to Amazon S3
 -------------------------

+Remote logging to Amazon S3 uses an existing Airflow connection to read or write logs.
+If you don't have a connection properly setup, this process will fail.

 Enabling remote logging